slicer69/SenseHAT/README.md

 or clearing old display data off the LEDs.

+## Clock

+The Clock program (clock.py) checks the current time and displays it in digital numerals on the LED screen of the Sense HAT.
+The Clock program updates the time (displayed in 24 hour format) every second, showing hours in green and minutes in red.
+The Clock program runs until it is terminated, usually by pressing Ctrl-C.

 ## Compass

 The Compass (compass.py) program reads the current direction of the Sense HAT